Pineappleman123/RedditUIReverter/README.md

 # RedditUIReverter
 Chrome extension to revert reddit ui back to the good 2nd gen interface
+### How it works
+- the script will redirect the reddit url to messages(which is one of the only known workarounds to the bad UI)
+- then it will wait for the page to load, and it will redirect back to the home page, keeping the UI in place
 ### How to install
 - download the redditchromeextension folder
 - go to chrome://extensions